Pabau - Clinic Software for your Business | Go Paperless Today

 • CQC on-site inspections: The CQC may conduct on-site inspections to observe practices directly.
 During these visits, CQC inspectors may engage with staff and service users, assess the environment, and gather additional evidence.

-This exhaustive information-gathering process ensures that every aspect of the case is thoroughly examined.
+This information-gathering process is exhaustive by design, and ensures that every aspect of the case is thoroughly examined.

 Evaluation of evidence